Today you're going to learn all the potential benefits of CBD and CBD oil.

 Lung cancer is the second most common cancer in the world.

-For example, a study done in 2013 found that CBD elicited decreased viability (cell life) associated with apoptosis (cell death) in lung cancer cell lines (A549, H460) and primary cells from a patient with lung cancer.
+A study done in 2013 found that CBD decreased cell life in lung cancer cell lines (A549, H460).
+These were primary cells from a patient with lung cancer (40).

 27. CBD and Prostate Cancer

-Prostate cancer is the number one cancer risk and the second most death-causing cancer among men.
+Prostate cancer is the number one cancer risk and the second most deadly cancer among men.

 cannabidiol is a potent inhibitor of cancer cell growth, with significantly lower potency in non-cancer cells.
 The mRNA expression level of cannabinoid receptors CB1and CB2, vascular endothelial growth factor (VEGF), PSA (prostate specific antigen) are significantly higher in human prostate cell lines.
 Treatment with Cannabis extract containing high CBD down regulates CB1, CB2, VEGF, PSA, pro-inflammatory cytokines/chemokine IL-6/IL-8.

-In other words: the researchers found that CBD could have a beneficial effect in killing prostate cancer cells.
+In other words: the researchers found that CBD could aid in killing prostate cancer cells.

 CBD Benefits for Other Types of Conditions